If viewing on mobile, please turn horizontal for best viewing experience.

 NOTE: This free version of Perfection is available for individual use.
 Educational Institutions, Clinics, Hospitals, and Rehabilitation Programs in English speaking countries: please purchase "Self Inflicted" through Human Relations Media where you will also receive a teacher’s resource book, student handouts and pre/post tests in digital format.
-If you would like to book a screening, please contact me through the "Contact Me" tab.

 "One confession: I don't want to confess to anything.
 I don't want to confess my secrets because they're supposed to be mine."
 A young woman fiercely protective of her secrets opens up in this award-winning documentary examining eating disorders in young women.
 Since its release in 2011, Perfection has been screened around the world, winning "Best Documentary" at the Virginia Student Film Festival in 2012, and is now being distributed by Human Relations Media to educational institutions worldwide.